cloudposse/docs/content/load-testing/load-testing-scenarios.md

 {{% /dialog %}}

+## Utilities Module

-All our load testing scripts use the utility module `utils.js`, which provides a set of reusable structures and functions.
+All our load testing scripts use the utilities module `utils.js` with reusable structures and functions.

-{{% include-github org="cloudposse" repo="load-testing" ref="master" file="scenarios/utils.js" title="Load Testing Utilities Module" language="js" type="code-block" %}}
+{{% include-github org="cloudposse" repo="load-testing" ref="master" file="scenarios/utils.js" title="Utilities Module" language="js" type="code-block" %}}

+## Establish Baseline

 To establish a baseline, first we'll load test the website's home page with one concurrent user.